shafin071/react-ball/README.md

 This project is licensed under a **Proprietary License**.
 Unauthorized copying, distribution, modification, or use of this project, in whole or in part, is strictly prohibited without prior written permission from the author.

 For more details, please contact [shafinmohammed@gmail.com].

+## Acknowledgments
+Inspired by classic brick-breaking games like DX-Ball.

+Special thanks to the open-source community for the amazing tools and libraries used in this project.

 ---